jinyoungsul/jinyoungsul.github.io/_posts/2021-07-09-HackerRank-SQL-Aggregation9.md

+---
+title : HackerRank-Aggregation-Weather Observation Station 13

+tags:
+    - sql
+categories:
+    - sql
+date: '2021-07-09'

+---

-﻿# Weather Observation Station 13
+# Weather Observation Station 13

 Query the sum of  _Northern Latitudes_  (_LAT_N_) from  **STATION**  having values greater than 38.7880 and less than 137.2345 .
 Truncate your answer to  decimal places.